Abdullahtariq11/BrokeTogether/README.md

 ## The Vision: More Than Just a Ledger

 Existing expense-splitting apps feel like cold, transactional ledgers.
 They solve the math problem but ignore the human element.
-Harmony is different.
+Broke Together is different.
 Our core mission is to be a **collaborative household tool** that makes shared living easier, more transparent, and less awkward.

 We are not a "Splitwise killer"; we are a **household harmony tool**.
 We achieve this by focusing on a specific use case—roommates managing shared goods—and solving it perfectly.